Proposal Writing

 Moreover, highlight your value proposition on the cover to subtly emphasize what makes your firm unique and why you are the best choice for the project.

 A cover page is a window to your proposal.
-It should be neat, organized, and able to demonstrate important information in a quick glance.
+It should be neat, organized, and able to demonstrate important information at a quick glance.
 Here’s a step-by-step guide on how to structure and include the relevant details on your proposal’s cover page:

 1. The Name of Your Company